The Wilderness Systems Tarpon 100 Angler Fishing Kayak Review

 Quite honestly, the speed is the only issue that we have with this kayak, which says a lot for the designers of this model.
 When the only issue is something that ultimately comes down to personal preference, you know that the product is very good.

-The stability and maneuverability make this kayak great for fishing in ponds and rivers, as well as other calmer water where you have to get around a lot of greenery and debris.
+The stability and maneuverability make this kayak great for fishing in lakes and rivers, as well as other calmer water where you have to get around a lot of greenery and debris.
 We have talked enough about the appearance and speed of the Tarpon, now we want to get to the nitty-gritty of what other features makes this kayak stand out from other fishing kayaks.

 The Tarpon features a very large cockpit opening that has a rim so that you can add a spray skirt and an area where you can attach a console for extra storage and places to put your paddle, electronic equipment, and camera attachments.